 Frivolous MotionsA motion may be considered frivolous in Florida if the court finds that the moving party and the moving party's attorney knew or should have known that the motion was not supported by the facts or existing law.
 If a court finds that the motion has no merit and that the moving party should have known that, the moving party may ultimately be required to pay sanctions and the other party's attorney's fees.
 For example, suppose that Spouse A's divorce attorney files a motion for ...
 Read More

 The State of Florida does not require parents to pay for a child's college education, nor does the federal government.
-Still, a parent who is getting a divorce and who is concerned about the payment of future college expenses for a minor child should be prepared to raise the issue of college expenses during the divorce.
-Payment of college expenses can be negotiated through counsel.
+Still, a parent who is getting a divorce and who is concerned about the payment of future college expenses for a minor child should be prepared to raise the issue of college expenses with a Coral Springs child support lawyer early on in the proceedings.
+Payment of college expenses can be negotiated through an attorney.
 A parental agreement regarding college expenses can be made part of a mediation agreement or marital settlement agreement, and thereafter ratified and made part of a Final Judgment of Dissolution of Marriage.
-Divorcing parents who are contemplating whether to agree to payment of future college expenses should consider the following questions: What exactly is meant by the term "college expenses"?
-Are college expenses limited to tuition and textbooks?
-What about room and board, computer equipment and transportation costs?
-How about the costs associated with extracurricular activities?
-What about ...

 Posted By: Stuart N. House, P.A.
 "Sticks and stones may break my bones, but words can never hurt me."
 Whoever said that probably never went through a divorce.
 As your lawyer probably will caution throughout the divorce process, words can hurt in any number of ways.
 Finding the right ones (or refraining from using the wrong ones) when talking to a spouse can be difficult.
 The following DOs and DONT's are helpful when dealing with spousal communication.
 DON'T say anything to your spouse that can be later used against you in a court of law.
 This includes leaving angry voicemails, writing hurtful letters, or sending hostile texts or emails.
 All instantaneous communication devices are dangerous for persons going through a divorce, because words exchanged in the heat of the moment can be recorded and saved.
 For example, your spouse may be late in dropping off the children for a time-sharing exchange.
 Texting, ...Read More